Domain Generalization for Medical Image Analysis: A Review: Methods

 Specifically, Meng~\etal~\cite{meng2020mutual} proposed MIDNet, an MI-based model specifically designed for fetal ultrasound classification tasks.
 MIDNet's primary objective is to distinguish domain-invariant features from domain-specific ones by minimizing the mutual information between these feature sets.
 To achieve this, they employ the Mutual Information Neural Estimation (MINE)~\cite{belghazi2018mutual} approach to approximate the lower bound of the mutual information.
 This facilitates the extraction of generalizable features and enables knowledge transfer across unseen categorical features in target domains.
 Similarly, Bi~\etal~\cite{bi2023mi} proposed MI-SegNet for ultrasound image segmentation.
 MI-SegNet employs two encoders that separately extract anatomical and domain features from images, and MINE approximation is used to minimize the mutual information between these features.
 Rather than minimizing the mutual information between domains, Chen~\etal~\cite{chen2021d} and Xu~\etal~\cite{xu2022adversarial} proposed to maximize the mutual information for maintaining the consistency between the source domain and augmented samples.

-\parggg{Contrastive Disentanglement} aims to make representations of similar instances more alike (low contrast) and those of different instances more dissimilar (high contrast).
-A typical contrastive learning loss function~\cite{oord2018representation} is defined as:
+\parggg{Contrastive Disentanglement} aims to make representations of similar instances more alike (low contrast) and those of different instances more dissimilar (high contrast). {\REV In the context of domain generalization, this approach can be used to learn domain-invariant features by encouraging similarity between samples that share the same task-relevant characteristics, regardless of their domain, while separating samples with different characteristics.} A typical contrastive learning loss function~\cite{oord2018representation} is defined as: